Mathiom/Framework-of-Oz/docs/cpts.md

 # CPTS
-Quickly create Custom Post Types (CPT)
+Quickly create Custom Post Types (CPT). **Note** CPT's are public by default and visible in the menu bar.
+Please make sure to set to private if this isn't to your liking.

 ## Usage
 	global $oz;